Reese Witherspoon’s Hello Sunshine is betting that Eve Rodsky is the next Marie Kondo

 Putnam is well aware of Hello Sunshine’s influence and reach.
 The publisher’s executive editor Michelle Howry said that “the partnership between Eve and Hello Sunshine offers us a direct line to the very women, and men, who are hungry for this message.”

 But Hello Sunshine has never applied its 360-media approach to a property this early on.
-The company helped Rodsky select a book agent and gave her input on the proposal.
+The company helped Rodsky select a book agent, Yfat Reiss Gendell of Foundry Literary + Media, and gave her input on the proposal.
 Nor has the company been this aggressive.
 Harden called the book, whose manuscript is not yet complete, “a huge priority for us as a company in 2019.”

 “It’s all consistent with our mission,” she said.
 “Which is: How do we highlight and elevate unique and original women’s voices?”